 -Knowingly vote more than once, either in the same town or in different towns.

 -Mislead the Board of Civil Authority about your own or another person’s eligibility to vote,

 -Leave campaign materials in the voting booth or building containing a polling place.

 -Socialize in a manner that will disturb other voters.

 The legal voters of the Town of Dover, Vermont, and the Town School District of Dover, Vermont, are hereby notified and warned that, pursuant to Title 17, V.S.A., Section 2655, they are to meet at the Dover Town Hall on Dover Common in said Dover, Vermont on Tuesday, March 6, at 10 am. to act upon the following articles to wit:

 ARTICLE TO BE VOTED BY AUSTRALIAN BALLOT (Include Article 1 only)

 The polls will open for Australian ballot voting at 10 am and remain open until 7 pm.

-To choose all Dover town officers and Dover school district officers for the following positions required by law to be elected at the annual meeting:
+To choose all Dover town officers and Dover school district officers and Unified School District officers for the following positions required by law to be elected at the annual meeting: